 Smart but not smart

 What about when it comes to smart kitchen gadgets in particular?
 Let’s take the example of a smart toaster.
-In the last year or so there have been two significant launches of so-called smart toasters: the Revolution Instaglo and, more recently, the Tineco Toasty One.
+In the last few years there have been two significant launches of so-called smart toasters: the Revolution Instaglo and, more recently, the Tineco Toasty One.

 These toasters are marvels of design and beauty and boast bright touch screens and toasting technology that promises crispy carb perfection.
 In truth, these are regular toasters with the addition of an LED touchscreen display.
 That’s it.
 No Wi-Fi, no “Hey Google, hit me with some toast,” and no tiny robotic arms that can retrieve sliced bread, grill it to perfection, then butter it for you.
 So while the addition of a glowing screen is nice and may allow you a few more options than a dial numbered one through six, in my book, this doesn’t truly constitute genuine smarts.

-Certainly not in the same way an Amazon Echo smart speaker with a screen is truly smart.
+Smart kitchen appliances aren’t smart in the same that an Amazon Echo smart speaker with a screen is truly smart.
 An Echo is connected to the web and can listen for you and respond appropriately.
 It can manage your schedule, turn on lights and adjust a thermostat, and even order supplies from Amazon for delivery.

 However, even internet connectivity is no guarantee of a better gadget.
 Is, for example, a smart TV that allows streaming truly any more valuable than simply plugging in an external streaming TV dongle?

 Some gadgets even put ‘smart’ in the name without ever actually adding intelligence, automation, or connectivity.
-One example is the Click and Grow Smart Garden is a great indoor winter garden for growing herbs and lettuce but it has no Wi-Fi, no connection, and no automated watering.
-But it does have an app that will send you push notifications reminding you to refill your water each month.
+One example is the Click and Grow Smart Garden, which is a great indoor winter garden for growing herbs and lettuce but it has no Wi-Fi, no connection, and no automated watering.
+It does, however, have an app that will send you push notifications reminding you to refill your water each month.
 So where is the ‘smart’ in that?

 NutriBullet made the Balance Blender which has a Bluetooth connection to a companion app.
 The app supplies recipes and works with a built-in scale to help you weigh ingredients in the recipe accurately.
 Pretty smart.
 There’s a smart toothbrush that will use your phone’s camera to watch you brush your teeth and give you a full report.
 Alexa-enabled coffee makers also already exist and allow you to call for your morning java from the comfort of the covers.